danveb/doc-mdx/src/markdown/article.md

 <br>

-<h3 className="title">Build Code Component</h3>
+<h3 className="title">Build `Code` Component</h3>

 <br>

 <p className="text">Use this base template.
 Please refer to the documentation provided to customize each package accordingly.
-I tend to use `customStyle` and `wrapLongLines` attributes to further enhance the code snippet.</p>
+I tend to use `customStyle` and `wrapLongLines` attributes to enhance presentation and readability of the code snipper across devices.</p>

 <br>